Disclaimer

 What’s happened to loan affordability?

-Loans and mortgages have become more expensive primarily due to the base rate hikes we’ve experienced.
-The Bank of England has consecutively raised the base rate at its last 11 votes.
-When raises happen, retail banks and lenders tend to follow suit.
+Loans and mortgages became expensive primarily due to the recent base rate hikes we experienced.
+The Bank of England started raising the base rate from late 2021, and it eventually peaked at 5.25% in mid-2023[2].
+Generally, when the base rate rises, retail banks and lenders tend to follow suit[3].

 Take, for example, a mortgage of £100,000 which sees an increase from 2% to 6%, assuming a 25-year capital and repayment plan.
 The monthly mortgage repayment would rise from £424 to £644.
 Assuming the same increase on a £300,000 mortgage, monthly repayments would rise by £661 – from £1,272 to £1,933.